TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_visual_walkthrough.md

 ---

-**This project showcases the evolution from traditional UX to AI UX—designing not just for human users, but for the collaboration between humans and AI agents working together naturally.**
+**This project showcases the evolution from traditional UX to AI UX—designing not just for individual users, but for the collaboration between people and AI agents working together naturally.**